DhirajGadekar/C_programming/README.md

 **Assignments :**

-     1. 0_Basic Assignment
+     1. Assignment No 0
-     2. 1_Basic Assignment
+     2. Assignment No 1
+     3. Assignment No 2

 ## Contributor :